-Figure 9 illustrates the discontinuity in sleep and crash rates in relation to the distance from the time zone border.
-The first row indicates that individuals located on the right side of the time zone border have similar sleep and fatality rates compared to those on the left side.
-The second row demonstrates that people living on the side of the time zone border with later sunsets experience less sleep and fewer crashes.
-Conversely, the third row shows that individuals on the later sunset side have more sleep and higher fatality rates.
+Figure 7 illustrates the discontinuity in sleep and crash rates in relation to the distance from the time zone border.
+The first row indicates that employed individuals located on the right side of the time zone border have similar sleep and fatality rates compared to those on the left side (2004-2019).
+The second row demonstrates that employed people living on the side of the time zone border with later sunsets experience less sleep and fewer crashes (2004-2014), which is consistent with results by Giuntella and Mazzonna (2019).
+Conversely, the third row shows that individuals on the later sunset side have more sleep and higher fatality rates (2014-2019).